+When you have a good understanding of the strategy, it’s time to put your LNAT prep into practice.
+You can start by using our free LNAT practice test questions.
 This is a great resource to help familiarise you with the format of the test and to get an idea of the type of LNAT multiple-choice questions and LNAT essay questions you might have to answer.

 If you find yourself struggling, you should consider working with a specialist LNAT Tutor to focus on any areas you’re unsure of, or just for additional support navigating the material.